-Facebook: UNHCR Jordan's Facebook page currently has over 110,000 followers, a significant majority of whom are refugees.
-In February, 28 posts were published on UNHCR Jordan's page related to CWC and other content, reaching a combined total of about 900,000 individuals, and covering topics such as information and news for refugees, vacancy announcements, general news, donor highlights, among other.
-Our most successful social media post in February was an information update message for POCs relating to the change of the resettlement counselling services at Amman Branch Office, which garnered over 40,000 views alone.
+Facebook: UNHCR Jordan's Facebook page currently has 114,865 followers, a significant majority of whom are refugees.
+In March, 35 posts were published on UNHCR Jordan's page related to CWC and other content, reaching a combined total of 756,141 individuals, and covering topics such as information and news for refugees, vacancy announcements, general news, donor highlights, among other.
+Our most successful social media post in March was a general anti-fraud message for POCs, which garnered over 85,000 views alone.
+In March, engagement increased by 46% compared to the previous month - in terms of likes, shares and comments.